Shiyu415/Steam-Player-Trend-Forecasting-with-Time-Series-Models/README.md

 # Steam Player Forecasting with Time Series Models

-An end-to-end time series forecasting project that analyzes historical Steam player activity for multiple video games using classical statistical forecasting and diffusion models implemented in R.
+An time series forecasting project that analyzes historical Steam player activity for multiple video games using classical statistical forecasting and diffusion models implemented in R.

 ---